cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

   }
 ```

-The main thing I don't like about this is that it uses whatever <nixpkgs> is floating around
+The main thing I don't like about this is that it uses whatever "nixpkgs" is floating around
 your system.
 Instead, let's pin to a specific commit of a stable channel using
 nix-prefetch-git:
 ```bash